 If you’ve moved from WordPress.com to your very own Jetpack-powered site and want to transfer your WordPress.com followers and email subscribers, please use our transfer tool.

-I just moved my followers from WordPress.com to Jetpack, and the stat counts are different.
-Why?
+I just moved my followers from WordPress.com to Jetpack; why are the stat counts different?

 On WordPress.com, your WordPress.com followers and email followers are counted separately.
 This means that one person can follow your site on the Reader and receive email notifications when you make a new post which would count them on both lists.
 On Jetpack, that same follower would only be counted once under WordPress.com Followers on your My Followers list.